-This healthy cornbread celebrates everything we love about classic bread while updating the old ingredients that don’t necessarily serve us anymore.
-Bursting with corn flavor, this bread is lightly sweetened (naturally), made with olive oil, and is finished with a sprinkle of sea salt.
-I’m telling you, this healthy version is as crave-worthy as the original.
-Except this time, you can feel good about it.
+This Healthy Cornbread transforms the classic recipe into a lightened-up but still moist skillet version with only 10 ingredients.
+Bursting with corn flavor, this bread is naturally sweetened, made with olive oil instead of butter, and is finished with a sprinkle of sea salt.
+I’m telling you, this whole wheat version is as crave-worthy as the original.
+You will never know the difference.

 Side angle of a wedge of healthy cornbread with honey being drizzled over it